 To see all the available commands, say “Show commands” to display the Commands window.

 If the numbered grid is shown continuously and you no longer want to show it, say “Hide grid”.
-When you do, the Overlay option in Voice Control preferences is set to None.
+When you do, the Overlay option in Voice Control settings is set to None.

 Drag and drop using overlays

 When you use item numbers or a grid on your Mac, you can drag and drop an item using the numbers of the item and the drop location.